Aspects of enumerative geometry with quadratic forms: The categorical Euler characteristic

 \begin{exs} 1.
 As a simple example, Proposition~\ref{prop:Cellular} gives another proof that

-This recovers Hoyois' computation of $\chi^{cat}(\P^n_k)$ \cite[Example 1.7]{HoyoisGL}.\\ 2.
-Let $X$ be a Severi-Brauer variety over $k$ of dimension $n$.
+2. Let $X$ be a Severi-Brauer variety over $k$ of dimension $n$.
 The Euler characteristic of Severi-Brauer varieties have been computed by Hoyois (private communication).
 Using his quadratic refinement of the Lefschetz trace formula \cite[Theorem 1.3]{HoyoisGL} and the fact that for a central simple algebra $\sA$ over $k$, $\SL_1(\sA)$ is $\A^1$-connected, he shows

 In fact, the case of even $n$ follows from the fact that $X$ is split by a separable field extension $k\subset F$ of odd degree and $\GW(k)\to \GW(F)$ is injective if $[F:k]$ is odd and $F/k$ is separable.